dromotherm/sandbox/bios/themis_on_raspberry_with64bitsOS.md

 ```

+a lot of warnings like : `WARN::dwc_otg_hcd_urb_dequeue:638: Timed out waiting for FSM NP transfer to complete on 1`

-a lot of errors, usb is disconnected :
+and usb is disconnected :

 ```
 Mar 17 15:56:48 raspberrypi kernel: usb 1-1: USB disconnect, device number 8